BigCatStudio/ONOS-Controller/README.md

 Other less important features can help user to speed up some processes:
 * Fast deleting of flows in routing tables
-* Fast access to informations about topology elements using special defined commands instead of using applications like Postman (ONOS REST API will be used under the hood)
+* Fast access to informations about topology elements using special defined commands instead of using applications like Postman or ONOS CLI (ONOS REST API will be used under the hood)

 # Status
 Project is still in the phase of production and it is not currently working.
 Expect first working version on August/September.